-The Institute for Digital Communications at Edinburgh can trace its roots back to the signal processing research which started in 1970/71 with the arrival of Jeffrey Collins and Peter Grant.
+The Institute for Imaging, Data and Communications at Edinburgh can trace its roots back to the signal processing research which started in 1970/71 with the arrival of Jeffrey Collins and Peter Grant.
 In this pre-digital era, they secured research council and MoD contracts to research into surface acoustic wave (SAW) tapped delay line (FIR) matched filters and convolvers.

 Initially, the research interests were in SAW devices and in particular programmable analogue matched filters, employing hybrid microelectronic switching matrices and acousto-electric convolvers for detecting phase coded waveforms.
 We pioneered the application of these programmable devices as (military) spread spectrum communication receivers.
 One notable achievement was the design and construction by John Hannah of a prototype SAW spread spectrum synchroniser for use on UK warships with the Skynet 4 system.
 We also made significant contributions to the design of SAW analogue discrete Fourier transform processors, (Jack, Grant and Collins, IEEE Proceedings, April 1980), investigating their application to wideband signal analysis and applied these to the realisation of fast, coherent, frequency hopped waveform synthesisers, (Collins & Grant, IEE Proceedings Pt F, June 1982).
 This initial thrust into spread spectrum receiver module design was reported annually at the IEEE Ultrasonics Symposium through the 1970s and early 80s.
 Award winning papers from this era received the IERE Bulgin and Mountbatten premia in 1977 and 1982.